 Now, you might be wondering, "How did I end up with this magical 1263L tax code?"
 It's not the result of a random lottery or a secret selection process.

 HMRC doesn't pull these numbers out of a hat.
-Your tax code is carefully calculated based on your Personal Allowance – the amount you can earn tax-free – and other financial details unique to you.
-This includes any untaxed income, like interest from savings or earnings from a part-time gig, and the value of perks like a company car.
+Your tax code is carefully calculated based on your Personal Allowance and other financial details unique to you.
+This includes any untaxed income and the value of any allowable expenses you've claimed.

 What to do if your tax code changes

 Tax codes are not set in stone.
-Like the changing tides, they can shift from year to year, or even within a single tax year.
+They can shift from year to year, or even within a single tax year.

 1263L: Not a tax code-red